BadeJoey/Yelp_Analyser/README.md

 <br/>
 ![Price with Stars](https://github.com/BadeJoey/Yelp_Analyser/blob/master/Images/stars_price.JPG)

----
+### Do drunk people give better ratings?

-Restaurants that have alcohol on the menu also show to get more reviews.
-It doesn't seem to affect the stars that are given.
+Restaurants that have alcohol on the menu doesn't show to get better ratings, but they do show to get more reviews.
+This can be connected to the big nightlife scene in Vancouver.
 <br/>
 <br/>
 ![Alcohol Count](https://github.com/BadeJoey/Yelp_Analyser/blob/master/Images/alc_count.JPG)